-The investment portfolio (excluding the Company's investment in Katonah Debt Advisors and CLO Funds) at year end is spread across 26 different industries and 91 different entities with an average balance per investment of approximately \$5 million.
-As of December 31, 2007, all portfolio companies were current on their debt service obligations.
-The Company's portfolio, including the CLO Funds in which it invests, and the CLO Funds managed by Katonah Debt Advisors consist almost exclusively of credit instruments issued by corporations and do not include investments in asset-backed securities, such as those secured by commercial mortgages, residential mortgages or other consumer borrowings.
+Our debt securities investment portfolio at December 31, 2008 was spread across 26 different industries and 93 different entities with an average balance per entity of approximately \$4 million.
+As of December 31, 2008, two issuers representing 0.2% of total investments at fair value was considered in default.
+Our portfolio, including the CLO Funds in which we invest, and the CLO Funds managed by Katonah Debt Advisors, consist exclusively of credit instruments issued by companies and do not include investments in asset-backed securities, such as those secured by commercial mortgages, residential mortgages or other consumer borrowings.

 We may invest up to 30% of our investment portfolio in opportunistic investments in high-yield bonds, debt and equity securities in CLO Funds, distressed debt or equity securities of public companies.
 We expect that these public companies generally will have debt that is non-investment grade.
-We also may invest in debt of middle market companies located outside of the United States, which investments are not anticipated to be in excess of 10% of our investment portfolio at the time such investments are made.
-At December 31, 2007, approximately 11% of our investments were foreign assets (including our investments in CLO Funds, which are typically domiciled outside the U.S. and represent approximately 6% of our portfolio).
+We also may invest in debt of middle market companies located outside of the United States, of which investments are not anticipated to be in excess of 10% of our investment portfolio at the time such investments are made.
+At December 31, 2008, approximately 14% of our investments were foreign assets (including our investments in CLO Funds, which are typically domiciled outside the U.S. and represent approximately 11% of our portfolio).
 As a result of regulatory restrictions, we are not permitted to invest in any portfolio company in which Kohlberg & Co. or any fund that it manages has a pre-existing investment.

-At December 31, 2007, our ten largest portfolio companies represented approximately 29% of the total fair value of our investments.
-Our largest investment, Katonah Debt Advisors which is our wholly-owned portfolio company, represented 12% of the total fair value of our investments.
-Excluding Katonah Debt Advisors and CLO Fund securities, our ten largest portfolio companies represent approximately 17% of the total fair value of our investments.
+As of December 31, 2008, our ten largest portfolio companies represented approximately 31% of the total fair value of our investments.
+Our largest investment, Katonah Debt Advisors, which is our wholly-owned portfolio company, represented 11% of the total fair value of our investments.
+Excluding Katonah Debt Advisors and CLO Fund securities, our ten largest portfolio companies represent approximately 16% of the total fair value of our investments.